Cervical cancer treatment by stage

 recovering from your hysterectomy.

-Medical oncologists are medical doctors who study and treat cancers.
-Medical oncologists at DF/BWCC offer the most effective therapies possible, while helping you maintain your quality of life during treatment.
-Chemotherapy is provided at Dana-Farber's
+Medical oncologists at Dana-Farber Brigham Cancer Center offer the most effective therapies possible, while helping you maintain your quality of life during treatment.
+Chemotherapy (drugs that eliminate cancer cells or stop them from dividing) is provided

 Chemotherapy for cervical cancer may be used at any stage of the disease when surgery alone will not remove the cancer.
 Chemotherapy drugs are usually administered in conjunction with radiation, and before or after surgery to eliminate cancer cells or